uprtcl/spec/Readme.md

 ### Commits

 The commit object links a piece of content to its previous version.
 It needs a link to the content and a link to its parent commit.
-Commit MUST be content-addressable.
+Commits MUST be content-addressable.
 Linked commits build a directed acylic graph (DAG).

 ### Perspectives